ptrace and Syscall Interception

 ptrace(PTRACE_SETREGS, pid, NULL, ®s);

-To cancel the syscall entirely, set orig_rax to -1.
-The kernel's do_syscall_x64() will call
+To cancel the syscall entirely, set orig_rax to -1. do_syscall_64() only falls back to

-The flag that triggers ptrace syscall-stops is TIF_SYSCALL_TRACE in the task's thread_info.flags.
-It is
+The flag that triggers ptrace syscall-stops is SYSCALL_WORK_SYSCALL_TRACE in the task's

-set by ptrace_attach() and cleared when the tracer detaches.
-The kernel checks this flag in
+tracer detaches.
+The kernel checks this flag in syscall_enter_from_user_mode() and

 /* kernel/entry/common.c */